Spider19996/ha-tally-list-lovelace/README.md

 ### Via HACS
 1. Add this repository as a **Custom Repository** in HACS (category **Lovelace**).
 2. Install **Tally List Card** from the HACS store.
-3. HACS keeps the card up to date.
+3. HACS keeps the files up to date.
+The Free Drinks Card is included automatically and requires no extra resource.

 ### Manual
-1. Copy `tally-list-card.js` to your Home Assistant `www` directory.
+1. Copy `tally-list-card.js` **and** `tally-list-free-drinks-card.js` to your Home Assistant `www` directory.
 2. Add to your Lovelace resources:
 ```yaml
 - url: /local/tally-list-card.js
   type: module
 ```

+The Free Drinks Card is loaded automatically and needs no separate resource.

 ### Add to Lovelace
 After the resource is available, open the dashboard, choose **Add Card**, and select **Tally List Card**.
 The editor lets you configure options without YAML.